A New Versatile Code for Gamma-Ray Monte-Carlo Radiative Transfer: O+Ne Novae

 \subsection{$\gamma$-ray Radiative Transfer}

-In Figure \ref{fig:ONe120_gamma_spectra} we plot the $\gamma$-ray spectra of the Model ONe120.
+In the top panel of Figure \ref{fig:ONe120_gamma_plot} we plot the $\gamma$-ray spectra of the Model ONe120.
 The count rate for the same setting is larger for ONe120 than CO080.
-The early time features the very clear 511 keV line from$^{13}$N. It rapidly disappeared after Day 1.
+The early time features the very clear 511 keV line from$^{13}$N. It rapidly disappears after Day 1.
 The $^{7}$Be 478 keV line is strong in all the spectra.
 There is also a clear signal of the 1275 keV line from $^{22}$Na at Day 1 and beyond.
 The intensity of the spectra below 511 keV is slowly falling with photon energy.

-In Figure \ref{fig:ONe120_gamma_LC} we also show the integrated light curve at selected time.
+In the bottom panel of \ref{fig:ONe120_gamma_plot} we also show the integrated light curve at selected time.
 Different from Model CO080, the luminosity is flat in the first 0.1 day, then sharply drops to its minimum by almost three orders of magnitude around Day 0.5, and then gradually increases.
 The picture is consistent with the photosphere evolution as in the C+O nova described in the previous section.

 The O+Ne nova model is also studied in details in \citet{GomezGomar1998}.
 Using the stellar evolution code described in \citet{Jose1997}, which uses a stiffer radiative opacity, the O+Ne WD has a stronger outburst than our models.
 The higher explosion energy leads to a faster recession of photosphere.
 Still, some common features are consistent within the models: (1) the early 511 keV line and its later disappearance; (2) the later emergence of the $^{22}$Na 1275 keV line.